Forearm Brace

 • The arm looks deformed or unusually bent.

-• There is rapid, marked swelling and bruising.
+• There is rapid swelling or extensive bruising.

 • You notice sudden, significant numbness, tingling, or weakness in your hand or fingers.

-• Your hand or forearm becomes very pale, blue, very red, or much colder or hotter than the other side.
+• Your hand or forearm suddenly changes colour or temperature compared with the other side.

-These patterns can indicate fractures, major soft‑tissue injuries, serious nerve or blood vessel problems, or conditions such as compartment syndrome.
+These signs may indicate fractures, major soft‑tissue injuries, serious nerve or blood vessel problems, or conditions such as compartment syndrome.
 In these situations, a soft or semi‑rigid forearm brace is not an appropriate first treatment.

-If pain has been present for more than a few weeks, is affecting your daily life, or is accompanied by milder tingling, stiffness, or weakness, a GP or physiotherapist can assess the area, rule out serious causes, and advise on treatment.
+If pain has lasted for more than a few weeks, is affecting your daily life, or is accompanied by milder tingling, stiffness, or weakness, a GP or physiotherapist can assess the area, rule out serious causes, and advise on treatment.

-Once any serious problems have been dealt with and a clinician has confirmed that the bones and soft tissues are stable enough, a forearm brace can be one of the tools used later in recovery to support healing and make day‑to‑day activity more comfortable.
+Once serious problems have been ruled out or treated and a clinician has confirmed that the bones and soft tissues are stable, a forearm brace can be one of the tools used later in recovery to support healing and make everyday movement more comfortable.

-Is Our Forearm Brace Right For You – And How It Fits Into Your Day
+Is the Forearm Brace Right for You – and How It Fits Into Daily Life

-Our brace is especially likely to help if any of the following feel familiar:
+The brace is particularly helpful if any of the following apply:

 • You have forearm or wrist pain linked to repeated gripping and wrist use at work, during sport, or with certain hobbies.